McQueen Shell Ring

-The McQueen Shell Ring is a Late Archaic archaeological site off the coast of Georgia, notable for its surplus of copper artifacts recovered during multiple excavations.
-This Late Archaic Occupation, constructed between 2300 and 1800 cal.
-B.C., is marked by radiocarbon dates from artifacts found at the site.
-Notable excavation findings include a conical pit, sheet copper, and calcined human and animal bones.
-The McQueen Shell Ring is part of a network of ring buildings where Native Americans created significant deposits of shells derived from oysters and clams.
-These shell networks, believed to be villages, ritual gathering points, and having multiple uses over time, date back to the Late Archaic period.
-The copper artifacts have been meticulously analyzed at the Elemental Analysis Facility at the Chicago Field Museum of Natural History.
+The McQueen Shell Ring is a Late Archaic archaeological site on St. Catherines Island on the coast of Georgia, known for a quantity of copper artifacts recovered during excavations.
+This Late Archaic site was constructed between 2300 and 1800 (calendar) BC.
+Excavation findings include a conical pit, sheet copper, and calcined human and animal bones.
+The shell ring is one of a many structures found along the coast of the southeastern United States that were built primarily of oyster and clam shells.
+The copper artifacts have been analyzed at the Elemental Analysis Facility at the Chicago Field Museum of Natural History.